Jim Bannon: Career

 Bannon worked sporadically in the 1960s with bit parts on programs such as Sea Hunt, Wagon Train, and Lassie.
 His final role was a one-time guest spot on Death Valley Days in 1965.
 He then moved to Phoenix, Arizona, to join radio station KTAR as a morning news broadcaster and the host of his own afternoon show.

 Personal life

 Bannon was the first husband of American actress and comedian Bea Benaderet.
-They wed in 1938 and had two children, Jack (1940–2017) and Maggie (born 1947).
+They wed in 1938 and had two children, Jack (1940–2017) and Maggie (b.
+1947).
 However, his Red Ryder contract obligations took a toll on their marriage, and Benaderet filed for divorce in 1950.
 Their son, Jack Bannon, became an actor like his parents.
 In 1961, Jim Bannon married Barbara Cork, 23 years his junior; the couple divorced in 1981.

 Later in his life, Bannon suffered from emphysema.
 He died in Ventura, California, on July 28, 1984, at age 73.